 Much harder to resolve than frame rate issues are lag problems.
 This can be anywhere from temporary to fairly permanent, from lag spikes to general slowness, and can dramatically affect your response times in raids.
 Figuring out the exact cause can be tricky – it could be your router, your ISP, your PC or even your network cable.
 Common causes that are relatively easy to rectify include making sure that there’s no heavy traffic going over your internet connection at the time (torrents, streaming video, etc), switching to a wired connection if you’re on wireless, and closing any applications you have running in the background.
 If none of those resolve the situation, you may have to talk to your internet provider to see if there’s any known issues on their network.
 There’s a number of technically minded people in the guild that are happy to try and help you through problems you might be having, so feel free to ask.

 For a new raider the experience of raiding can be a huge learning curve, but it’s important that we do learn.
 Getting better in a raid environment is as much about experience as it is about research so no one expects you to be perfect from the get go.
 Most, however, will expect you to learn from your mistakes.
-I can’t tell you how many times I pulled aggro during a tank swap or stood in the fire too long, but the more I did a fight the better I got at avoiding those things.
-At the end of a raid night the officers will normally discuss what worked well and what were some workable areas from an overall view.
-I encourage y’all to do the same on an individual view.
-Did I oom early?
-Why was my DPS lower at the end of the fight?
-What happened to my heals when the tank went down?
-There are useful places to go for this information not the least of which is http://www.worldoflogs.com/.
-Most of our raid nights are posted there for us to review results.
+The first step is understanding encounters and instructions.
+From a performance perspective, the initiative lies with you, the raider.
+Yes, a lot of others can see on the meters what is happening and the raid leader will often analyse logs later on to find any glaring issues with mechanics or otherwise.
+However, ultimately, your performance is yours to command.
+A great starting point is checking the raid logs at www.warcraftlogs.com – some of our raid nights are posted there for us to review results.
 If you are not a fan of looking at data like this then ask someone who is.
-They can pick up trends in performance for you (I’m an analyst by trade so I’m happy to help here).
+They can pick up trends in performance for you.
 Also, when a raid leader asks ‘what happened there?’ and you know it’s your fault, say something.
 Sometimes the raid leader will know very well what happened; they just want to make sure the characters responsible are aware also.
 This is not so they can yell at you, it’s just to be sure that it’s something a player is aware of and can work towards fixing.
 You’re not always going to see everything so being open to feedback is an important part of raiding.
 If you don’t know it’s broken you won’t fix it.
 Having said that it’s not always your job to adjust something…

 In most cases it could be any one, or multiple of the following impacts: